 At level five you you get another health increase from 31 to 38 for your Best Shadow Monk Build in Baldur’s Gate 3.
 Additionally, you get another Ki Point and an Extra Attack, that allows you to make an additional free attack.

 You also get Stunning Strike for unarmed and melee weapons that can stun enemies.
-Lastly, you get Cloak of Shadows, wrap yourself in shadows to become invisible.
+Lastly, you get Cloak of Shadows, allowing you to become Invisible if you’re already concealed in shadow.

 Important: The new Stunning Strike you get will be very useful from now on forth.
 You can stun tough enemies, they will have to skip a turn.